TalhaFarook/WebDiver/README.md

 # DataDiver
-Delving Deep into the Web to Unearth Insights with Precision and Speed
+Delving Deep into the Web to Unearth Insights with Precision and Speed.
+This repository contains the script to scrape websites.